mfidino/historic_birds/README.md

 ---

-This is the posterior distribution, and summarised posterior, from our GLMM analysis.
+This is the posterior distribution, and summarized posterior, from our GLMM analysis.
 The full posterior is saved as an R specific RDS file (`./results/stan_freq_output.RDS`), which if it is present will be read in during `species_glmm_analysis.R`, otherwise the model will be fit and saved.
 The other file, `posterior_intervals.csv`, has 4 columns and 373 rows of data.

 | Column header   | Data type | Description                                                          |
 |-----------------|-----------|----------------------------------------------------------------------|